Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ## Welcome to Data Visualization!

 The goal of this lesson is to get started with data visualization.
-You will look at the features of making information visible and represented graphically using HTML, CSS, and JavaScript.
+You will look at needed to make information visible.

+The first step in the process is asking questions of the data you're working with.
+The code you'll write in this assignment will answer those questions.

 <!-- > -->

 ## Why you should know this or industry application

-Being able to display things on the screen is a core feature of computer software.
-Having this skill in your back pocket is important for making software that is engaging and compelling to your users.

-The skills learned to make data visualizations will translate to making you a better programmer and give you new ideas on how to problems on the computer.

-If you are interested in data this your opportunity to show it.
+To make data visible you need to measure and quantify the data.
+While many programs have function built in that handle these operations it goof to know how they work and how to implement them yourself.

+The tools you will use for this are some of the most important tools to have in your tool box.

 <!-- > -->

 ## Learning Objectives

-- Define data visualization
-- Load Data from JS
-  - Identify and avoid CORs problems
 - Identify values in the Titanic dataset
 - Extract data and derive relevant values
   - map, filter, reduce